Eichstätt witch trials: The victims

 Up to now there is evidence for 249 people to be accused and imprisoned for witchcraft in the Prince-Bishopric of Eichstätt between 1532 and 1723.
-The real number might be higher presumably 10% more.
+The actual number might be higher presumably 10% more.
 224 (90%) were verifiably executed.
 219 (88%) of the victims were women and 30 (12%) men.

 In the beginning of the persecution only women of the rural communities were affected.
 In the course of time the pursuance moved to the center and the town of Eichstätt and affected more and more higher social classes.
 Among the victims were six councilmen (Ratsherren), ten mayor (Bürgermeister) and five steward (Kastner) respectively their wives and many women whose husbands worked as craftsman for the Bishop.
 The age of the victims when they were arrested was recorded only for 87 persons and was often not exactly given.
 The range lasted from 12 to 77 years with a mean value of 49.
 Half of the people were younger than 50 years old.

 A list of all victims can be found here.